tiredofit/nixos-config/README.md

 Here are my [NixOS](https://nixos.org/) configurations.

-These allows for system portability and configuration from machine to machine with a small amount of changes (usually disks, partitions, or hardware changes) once and enjoy a many times forward.
-The configurations allow for a base system to be installed, with a core amount of applications to operate.
-They shine when you add something like [Home Manager](https://nix-community.github.io/home-manager/) is installed to allow for discrete per-user configuration of the environment.
-If you are looking for that configuration head on over to my [Nix Home Manager | Dotfiles Repository](https://github.com/tiredofit/home).
+I'm using this for consistent configuration and portability from machine to machine with a small amount of changes (usually disks, partitions, or hardware changes)

-If you would like to base your own configuration from this, you will need to be able to use [Nix flakes](https://nixos.wiki/wiki/Flakes).
+The configurations allow for a base system to be installed, with a core amount of applications to operate, you could add to it, but I feel that this configuration shines when you pair it with something like [Home Manager](https://nix-community.github.io/home-manager/) for discrete per-er configuration of their environment.
+Head on overto my [Nix Home Manager | Dotfiles Repository](https://github.com/tiredofit/home) to get an understanding on how I "daily drive" my userspace environments.

 **Highlights**: